Before You Sign Up

 How do I receive rewards?

 Rewards will be issued through equiwatt in line with the programme terms and conditions.
-Rewards are issued as equiwatt app points:
+Full details will be shared with participants when they sign up.

 • 100 points = £1